Troll338cz/dnsmasq-demo/README.md

 # Dnsmasq DHCP Server panel demo
-Simple PHP powered panel for configuring basic DHCP functions This is a Proof-of-Concept, not well made, not secure.
+Simple PHP powered panel for configuring basic DHCP functions.
+This is a Proof-of-Concept, not well made, not secure.
+Currently tested only on Debian 11.

 ## Dependencies
 **Debian 11**